- Low introductory APR

 The Union Bank Platinum Visa credit card is best for people who want an introductory APR period on balance transfers with a perk of no balance transfer fees for any transfers made within the first 60 days of account opening.

-- What is the credit limit on Union Bank credit card?
+- What is the Union Bank Platinum credit card?

-- The best credit card Union Bank offers will depend on your credit needs and financial lifestyle.
-For example, while the Union Bank Platinum Visa credit card might be best for someone who wants interest-free balance transfers, it won't be best for someone who wants a rewards card that pays them cash back for purchases.
+- The Union Bank Platinum Visa credit card is a no-annual-fee card that has a low introductory annual percentage rate.
+While this card might be best for someone who wants interest-free balance transfers, it won't be best for someone who wants a rewards card that pays them cash back for purchases.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.